-I sourced illuminations from medieval manuscripts in the British and Bodleian Libraries, and from the Ranworth Antiphoner in Norfolk, to immerse visitors in the imagery of the time.
-Artwork they rarely have the chance to see.
-The text I wrote as story-telling, in varied layers; and created interactive elements, through local school projects to ensure a good fit for their interests and curriculum.
+We sourced illuminations from medieval manuscripts in the British and Bodleian Libraries, and from the Ranworth Antiphoner in Norfolk, to immerse visitors in the imagery of the time.
+The text is written in varied layers; and we created interactive elements, developed through local school projects to ensure a good fit for their interests and curriculum.

 The history of a church is essentially an abstract account of changing ideas ferociously fought over the centuries.
 The material evidence is there in paint, wood and stone, but it was what people thought that created and damaged the fabric.
 Few of the public today have any grasp of its complexity.
 The exhibition in Holy Trinity church tells that story as it was acted out through Torbryan and South Devon.

-The story of the Battle between Old Ideas and New in Holy Trinity begins with the medieval village and how the villagers used the roodscreen.
+The story of the battle between old ideas and new, which is the theme of the interpretation at Holy Trinity, began with the medieval village and how the villagers used the roodscreen.
 When Reformation took hold, and the burning of saints’ images began, someone there protected the roodscreen.
 But everything had changed.
 No more were painted pictures venerated and the words of the Bible alone became all.
 The next great upheaveal was when mammoths emerged from the permafrost and dinosaur mania took hold of everyone’s imagination in the 19th century.
 Again a local man in Torbryan was right in the heart of the debate, and his discoveries form the subject of Widger’s Dig.

 Illustration for Italo Calvino’s ‘Who Put the Mine in the Sea?’

 Some of my illustrations are available as signed artist’s prints.

 I drew most of them as picture book stories, by researching historical resources.
 In The Boatman’s Knot buildings, boats, clothes and people are true to life in Guangzhou in 1860-70.
 The story is a fantasy but set in a real past.